deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ## Overview

 The module implements a runtime threats detection engine.

-It can collect Linux kernel system calls and Kubernetes API audit events(by k8saudit plugin), enrich them with metadata from Kubernetes Pods and generate security audit events according to conditional rules.
+The module collects Linux kernel system calls and Kubernetes API audit events (by `k8saudit` plugin), enrich them with metadata from Kubernetes Pods and generate security audit events according to conditional rules.

 This module:
 * Detects threats at runtime by observing the behavior of your applications and containers.